NikolaiRadke/JQ6500-rescue-tool/README.md

 ![JQ6500-16p](https://www.nikolairadke.de/NOKOlino/mp3modul.png)

 For **JQ6500-16p** owners with no Windows upload software on their device.
 It is an 32 Bit ISO-file with a Linux system which should boot on almost every PC to install a new or missing interface upon your JQ6500-16p.
-The interface language is English.
-You can even easily change your exitisting interface from Chinese to English with this tool.
+It runs perfekt on [Virtualbox](https://www.virtualbox.org).
+The interface language for your module is English.
+You can also easily change your exitisting interface from Chinese to English with this tool.

 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/JQ6500-rescue-tool/tree/master/NEWS.md).